-Our international, integrated marketing effort generates leads for our sales teams and seeks to strengthen our reputation as a leader in the field of quickturn custom parts manufacturing.
-Much of our marketing activities occur over the Internet.
-We use marketing automation software to enhance the productivity of our sales and marketing teams and to track results of all campaigns to enhance our marketing return on investment.
+Our international marketing effort generates prospects for our sales teams and seeks to strengthen our reputation as an industry leader in rapid custom prototyping and low-volume manufacturing.
+Since we are an agile, technology-based company, much of our marketing activities occur online.
+We use marketing automation software to enhance the productivity of our marketing and sales teams and continuously track the results of every campaign to ensure our return on investment.

-We maintain brand awareness with product developers and engineers through the regular distribution of technical information including design guidelines, engineering white papers and a quarterly journal targeted at product developers and engineers.
-We also send out product giveaways that highlight technical aspects of injection molding we feel would be of interest to product developers and engineers.
+We maintain top-of-mind brand awareness with product developers and engineers through regular publication of technical information including design guidelines and helpful tips, engineering white papers, educational webinars, quick videos, and a quarterly journal focused on important industry topics.
+We also provide complimentary physical design aids to designers and engineers - as well as teachers and students - that highlight technical aspects of injection molding to help create efficient, well-designed parts.
 We believe these educational materials are key aspects of our lead generation efforts.

-In our Cool Idea! marketing program, we plan to award up to a total of \$250,000 of our product lines to entrepreneurs with a "cool idea."
-In addition to supporting entrepreneurs and innovative product development, we believe this program can generate good will, press coverage and word-of-mouth brand awareness.
+In our Cool Idea!
+Award program, we grant up to \$250,000 in manufacturing services annually to entrepreneurs with innovative ideas.
+In addition to supporting entrepreneurs and creative product development, we feel this program generates good will, press coverage and word-of-mouth brand awareness.

+Marketing represents the face of Proto Labs, so it is our goal to actively and intelligently engage designers and engineers across multiple mediums - whether print, online, social media or in person.
+By doing this, we gain new customers, drive sales and build brand equity.